karan2808/Cpp-Data-Structures-and-Algorithms/BFS/README.md

 1. Word Ladder Problem: The objective is to find the minimum number of transformations required from start word to end word, one letter at a time.
 Each transformed word has to be present in the provided dictionary of words.
 We use breadth first search to traverse level by level, enumerating all possible variations of a word by changing one letter at a time.

+2. Clone Graph: Given a reference node in a connected undirected graph, the objective is to return a deep copy of the graph.